mallikankati/react-redux/README.md

 To get general idea, there is a mockup located in `mockup.pdf`.

-In order to run application require following steps
+In order to run the application, require following steps

 ###### One time setup
 Note: npm need to be install before execute following steps